gett/find-module/README.md

 # find-module

-Find a module specified by a require path asynchronously using Node's module resolution.
+Find a module specified by a require path using Node's module resolution.

 	npm install find-module